In this chapter I would like to give you some tips for drawing animals from pictures.

 THE BROKEN DRAWING STYLE

-Also in the sketch of a panther by the Dutch artist Breitner (1857-1923) you can see places where he used the broken drawing style.
+Also in the sketch of a panther by the Dutch artist Breitner (1857-1923) you can see several places where he used the broken drawing style.

 USING ASSISTING LINES